Ravenbrook/mps/manual/source/topic/arena.rst

     ``arena`` is the arena to configure.

     ``args`` are :term:`keyword arguments` specifying configuration
     parameters.
-See the documentation for the arena class.

     Returns :c:macro:`MPS_RES_OK` if the arena was configured successfully, or another :term:`result code` otherwise.

+    All arena classes accept the keyword argument :c:macro:`MPS_KEY_AP_LOGGED` as described above.
+For other keyword arguments, see the documentation for the arena class.

 .. c:function:: void mps_arena_destroy(mps_arena_t arena)